-This section identifies categories of uses that are allowable by right in each land use district within the Three Rivers PUD.
+This section identifies categories of uses that are allowable by right in each land use district within the TributaryThree Rivers PUD.
 It is not feasible to list each and every individual use that may be permissible within a category.
 The intent is to describe the category and provide a sufficient number of illustrative or representative uses to allow other uses to be assigned to the category as they are proposed.
 The Village Center is a multi-use category that includes commercial, office, cultural, institutional, educational, residential and recreational uses.

+Table 3.1 Permissible Uses

 Permissible Use Residential Neighborhood Commercial Village Center Commercial Light Industrial Recreation/ School

-Accessory apartments X X X -
+Accessory apartments •

-Adult care centers X X
+Adult care centers

-Agricultural services X X
+Agricultural services •

-Amusement/recreation services X Х X X X
+Amusement/recreation services

-Apparel and accessory stores X X X
+Apparel and accessory stores

-Apparel and other textile products x x
+Apparel and other textile products production/distribution

-production/distribution ^

-Auto service and repair services including body shops X X
+Auto service and repair services including body shops •

-Automotive service stations X X X
+Automotive service stations •

-Bars, lounges, night clubs and dance halls X X
+Bars, lounges, nightclubs and dance halls

-Bed and breakfasts with up to 30 rental units X
+Bed and breakfasts with up to 30 rental units

-Big box retailers and their distribution centers X X
+Big box retailers and their distribution centers •

-Billiards and pool parlors X X
+Billiards and pool parlors

+Boat / Watercraft / Recreational Vehicle Storage

-Building materials and garden supplies X X X
+Building materials, hardware store, and garden supplies

-Business and commerce parks Х X X
+Business and commerce parks

-Business services X X X X
+Business services •

-Call centers X X
+Call centers -

-Car wash facilities X X
+Car wash facilities

-Child care centers/nurseries X X X
+Child care centers/nurseries

-Churches, synagogues, mosques, places of worship X X X X
+Churches, synagogues, mosques, places of worship • -

-Commercial, vocational, business and trade schools X X X X X
+Commercial, vocational, business and trade schools •

-Community centers X X X X
+Community centers

-Condominiums X X X
+Condominiums

-Congregate care homes X X
+Congregate care homes, ALF, ACLF, and similar uses • •

-Construction trailers X X X X X X
+Construction trailers - • •

-Convenience stores with or without gas pumps X X X X
+Convenience stores with or without gas pumps • •

+Convention centers or other similar places of assembly civic spaces including plazas, fountains, squares, commons and other outdoor gathering spaces - • • • •

+Depository institutions

+Diagnostic centers • •

+Driving ranges • •